 Gruber Logistics is committed to progressively bolstering its accountability across all ESG indicators while offering stakeholders a clear, transparent view of our progress through annual sustainability reports.

-After publishing our inaugural report last year, we have expanded our scope this year by incorporating Universal Transport, which has provided us with a refreshed and comprehensive perspective on our entire organization.
+With this publication, we continue along the path we embarked on last year, marked by the introduction of the European Sustainability Reporting Standards (ESRS), which provide a consistent framework for reporting on environmental, social, and governance (ESG) topics in accordance with the Corporate Sustainability Reporting Directive (CSRD).